LoginRadius/engineering-portal/content/blog/react-with-refs/index.md

 ### Callback Refs

-We can create ref using another way called `callback refs` , it give us more fine-grain control over when refs are set and unset within the component.
+We can create ref using another way called `callback refs`; it gives us more fine-grain control over when refs are set and unset within the component.

 Instead of passing `ref` returned by `createRef()` method, we will pass a function to `ref` attribute.
 The function receives React component instance or DOM element, which can be stored and accessed anywhere.